MahdiHaroun/DeepFake-Photos-Genrator/README.md

 ## Model Details

+- The Model Used 50000 images for Training
+- GPU Used NVIDIA® T4 GPU
 - The generator uses a latent space of 100 dimensions
-- The model was trained for 200 epochs
+- The model was trained for 150 , 200 epochs
 - Multiple checkpoints were saved (at 150 and 200 epochs)
 - The generated images are upscaled to 260×260 pixels using bicubic interpolation